sweetpea-org/sweetpea-py/doc/sweetpea/main.rst

    :return: a block description
    :rtype: Block

+.. function:: sweetpea.multiple_cross_block(design, crossing, constraints, require_complete_crossing=True)

+   Creates an experiment description as a block of trials.

+   The :func:`multiple_cross_block` function is a secondary way of describing an expression.
+The result is an object that be used with a function like :func:`synthesize_trials`.

+   The `design` argument lists all of the factors in the design.
+When a sequence of trials is generated, each trial will have one level from each factor in `design`.

+   The number of trials in each run of the experiment is determined by the maximum of the `crossing` arguments.
+Specifically, the number of trials is the product of the maximum number of levels of the factors in `crossing`.

+   Different trial sequences of the experiment will have different combinations of levels in different orders of all the crossings.
+   The list of lists of factors in `crossing` supply implicit constraints, which is that every combination of levels in the crossings should appear atleast once.
+Derive factors impose additional implement
+   constraints: only combinations of levels that are consistent with derivations can appear as a trail.
+Finally, the `constraints` argument can impose additional constraints on the generated trials.

+   :param design: the factors that make up the design
+   :type design: List[Factor]
+   :param cross: factors that are fully crossed in the block's trials,
+                 which must be a subset of the `design` list
+   :type cross: List[List[Factor]]
+   :param constraints: constraints that every sequence of trials must
+                       satify; see :ref:`constraints`
+   :type constraints: List[Constraint]
+   :param require_complete_crossing: dertemines whether every
+                                     combination in `crossing` must
+                                     appear in a block of trials; a false value is appropriate if
+                                     combinations are excluded through
+                                     an :func:`exclude` constraint
+   :return: a block description
+   :rtype: Block

 .. function:: sweetpea.synthesize_trials(block, samples=10, sampling_strategy=...)

    Given an experiment description, randomly generates multiple blocks of trials.